MSushmaReddy/mini-travel-driver-project/README.md

 ## Technologies Used
 - Java (OOP concepts)
-- Collections (ArrayList, etc.)
+- Arrays
-- Basic file handling (if used)
-- IDE: Eclipse / IntelliJ IDEA (mention yours)
+- IDE: Eclipse

 ## How to Run
 1. Clone the repository: